ksss/rgot/README.md

 ok	0.001s
 ```

-Show all log and more detail infomation of testing.
+Show all log and more detail information of testing.

 ## Benchmark